 Parkinson’s disease affects men more commonly then women, with an average age of presentation being 60 years.
 A variant of this disease may start earlier in the fourth decade, and it is called “Early onset Parkinson’s disease”.
-People with PD have about the same life expectancy as the normal population, however the quality of life may become progressively poor as the disease progresses and hence Deep Brain Stimulation Surgery will be required.
+People with PD have about the same life expectancy as the normal population, however the quality of life may become progressively poor as the disease progresses.

 Parkinson’s disease likely results from multiple interacting inherited (genetic / familial) and environmental factors that set the disease processes in motion.
 Around 5 percent of cases are hereditary in the classic sense that if one or both parents have it, their children are at higher risk.
 But in the vast majority of cases, no obvious familial link is present.
 Instead, it is believed that there are a variety of triggers, including exposure to toxins and severe head injuries.